NFL Divisional Round anytime touchdown scorer picks, back McCaffrey to score

 Divisional Round NFL anytime touchdown picks:

 Sutton was Bo Nix's top option throughout the season, leading Denver in receptions (74), receiving yards (1,017) and receiving touchdowns (seven).
 He had a touchdown in two of the final four games of the regular season, and the eight-year receiver is the reliable veteran presence in Denver's offensive room.
 The 6-foot-4, 216-pound receiver provides a physical threat in the red zone, and Sutton led the Broncos with five receptions for 75 yards against the Bills in last year's postseason.
 Sutton led Denver with eight touchdowns in Nix's rookie season last year as the two have a clear rapport, and with odds longer than 2-1, the model sees value in backing Sutton to score on Saturday.
-The model projects Sutton to score in 37% of simulations, compared to his implied odds of 31.7%.
+The model projects Sutton to score in 37% of simulations.

 The rookie receiver became an increasingly important part of Houston's offense as the season progressed, which can often be the case with first-year players, and he scored a touchdown in each of Houston's final two regular-season games.
 He had three receptions for 39 yards in the Wild Card Round against the Steelers, but given Nico Collins' concussion suffered last week, Higgins could be asked to take on more of the responsibilities in the passing attack.
 Higgins was tied with Collins for the team lead in touchdown receptions (six) this season and was third in receptions and receiving yards.
 His end-of-year production, combined with a possible uptick in targets, makes him too much of a scoring threat to be listed at odds longer than 3-1.
-The model projects Higgins to score in 33% of simulations, compared to his implied odds of 23.26%.
+The model projects Higgins to score in 33% of simulations.

 The Rams have the No. 1 scoring offense in the NFL at 30.7 points per game, and although much of that can be credited to Matthew Stafford's MVP-caliber season with an NFL-leading 46 touchdown passes, that doesn't mean the Los Angeles running back hasn't been a consistent staple in the end zone.
 Williams had 13 touchdowns, including three receiving, this season.
 He also had one of Stafford's three touchdown receptions in a 34-31 win over the Panthers on Wild Card Weekend.
 Williams had 16 touchdowns in 16 games last season as a reliable TD scorer.
 The model projects him to score in 52% of simulations, creating value at plus-money odds.